Cookie choices

 01What makes a dating-app search product feel scammy?

-The common warning signs are unclear billing, no visible proof example, vague AI certainty claims, and no public explanation of privacy or request handling.
+The common warning signs are unclear billing, no visible proof example, certainty claims with no explanation, and no public explanation of privacy or request handling.

 02What should I read before I pay?